 It feels that my pilgrimage to this beautiful country is complete.

 I've found what I didn't know I was searching for .
 I've found in my innermost heart a sense of familiarity that is unquestionable.
-The village of Kapciamiestis was almost destroyed during World War 11, but essence cannot be destroyed...and the dreams and hopes of my beloved ancestors are in my genes, and mysteriously , I feel I've just crosssed a threshold.
+The village of Kapciamiestis was almost destroyed during World War 11, but essence cannot be destroyed...and the dreams and hopes of my beloved ancestors who lived here are in my genes, and mysteriously , I feel I've just crosssed a threshold.

 I'm certain John O'Donohue and David Whyte have poems which express this feeling exquisitely.

 Until I can understand and say more about this homecoming, here are some pics.